Frequently Asked Questions

 What does the Funeral Director’s Professional Service fee cover?

-● Mortuary facilities for the deceased to rest in which are modern climate controlled
+- Mortuary facilities for the deceased to rest in which are modern and climate controlled

-● Completion of all necessary documentation and payment of external funeral costs required for the funeral to legally proceed
+- Completion of all necessary legal documentation and payment of external funeral costs required for the funeral to legally proceed

-● Providing adequate pallbearers to carry the casket or casket
+- Providing adequate pallbearers to carry the coffin

-● Provision of a hearse and any necessary personnel
+- Provision of funeral vehicles and any necessary personnel

 What is a pre-planned funeral?